Photo: Tomek Dersu Aaron

 Article 4.1

-The Stedelijk Museum Amsterdam shall make every effort to ensure that visits to the museum complex or the exhibitions and activities organised by the museum take place in accordance with the published range of offers.
-This shall extend to include the obligation to inform the public as effectively as possible about the complete, partial or early closure of the museum complex and/or exhibitions organised by the museum.
-In addition, the museum shall inform the potential audience about any maintenance work, renovations or the furnishing (or re-furnishing) of spaces that will cause inconvenience.
-A visitor can never derive any right to compensation from this.
+The Stedelijk Museum Amsterdam will make effort to ensure that visits to the museum complex or the exhibitions and activities it hosts are in accordance with the published offer; this includes informing the public as thoroughly as possible about full, partial or early closure of the museum complex and/or exhibitions run by the museum.
+Furthermore, where possible, the museum informs potential visitors about disruptive maintenance work, renovations or rearranging or reconfiguring spaces.
+The visitor can never derive a right to compensation from this.

 Article 4.2

-Claims with regard to the following complaints and circumstances that cannot be avoided by the Stedelijk Museum Amsterdam shall not be considered, and they will therefore never lead to any obligation on the part of the museum to pay compensation to the visitor:
+No claims can be made, and the Stedelijk Museum Amsterdam shall not be liable for the following unavoidable complaints and circumstances, which shall never give rise to any obligation on the part of the museum to compensate the visitor:

-• complaints relating to not being able to view objects from the permanent collection of the Stedelijk Museum Amsterdam;
+• complaints relating to objects from the Stedelijk Museum Amsterdam's permanent collection not being displayed;

-• complaints and circumstances relating to nuisance or inconvenience caused by other visitors, including, but not limited to, noise nuisance, inappropriate behaviour, theft and wilful damage;
+• complaints and circumstances relating to nuisance or inconvenience caused by other visitors, including, but not limited to, noise, inappropriate behaviour, theft and vandalism;

-• complaints and circumstances relating to nuisance or inconvenience caused by maintenance work, including, but not limited to renovations or the furnishing (or re-furnishing) of spaces;
+• complaints and circumstances relating to nuisance or inconvenience caused by maintenance work, including, but not limited to, renovations or rearranging or reconfiguring spaces;

 • complaints and circumstances relating to nuisance or inconvenience caused by the improper functioning of facilities in the museum complex.